GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

    (e.g., 480 by 320 pixels) then you should specify a paper size and *dpi* so that their product yields the desired pixel dimensions.
-For instance, here it might make sense to plan your plotting on a 4.8 by 3.2 inch “paper” and use 100 *dpi* to convert it to pixels, but you are free to use any combination that multiplies to the desired dimensions.
+For instance, here it might make sense to plan your plotting on a 4.8 by 3.2 inch "paper" and use 100 *dpi* to convert it to pixels, but you are free to use any combination that multiplies to the desired dimensions.
 After deciding on frame size you need to consider how many frames your movie should have.
 This depends on lots of things